 18 Cool Jamaican Gifts That Will Show You Did Your Research

-I was inspired to draw up a post of things Jamaicans love for my island readers who are overseas and missing a little home during the holiday and the people that love them.
+I was inspired to draw up a post of things Jamaicans love for the friends of my islanders who are overseas and missing a little home during the holiday.
 I’m sure your friends and family will love any of these unique Jamaican gifts that bring a little bit of warmth from home.

 If you’re looking for something fun to give to a Jamaican for Christmas or their birthday then this is for you!
-These are Jamaican gifts that are traditional to my island people, things we love when we’re home and appreciate even more when we’re abroad.
+These Jamaican gift ideas are traditional to my island people, things we love when we’re home and appreciate even more when we’re abroad.

 This shoe brand is so popular in Jamaican culture that there’s an entire Dancehall song by Vybz Kartel called Clarks.
 Jamaican men love them a good Desert Boot or Wallabee Shoe.